Research and Impact

 ‘A fun lab to work in’

-Madison Parker, a senior and marine freshwater environmental biology major from Napoleon, Ohio, is a PACE student worker in the lab this summer.
+Madison Parker, a senior and marine, freshwater, and environmental biology major from Napoleon, Ohio, is a PACE student worker in the lab this summer.
 Part of her duties include cleaning, setting up and monitoring fish tanks, and she also has trained fellow students due to her past experience in the lab.
 Parker has also had some research opportunities in the lab.
 She has worked on a video simulation for the fish, as well as assisted graduate student Meredith Fitschen-Brown with female mate preference testing for Fitschen-Brown’s research project (see below).

 “I’ve learned a lot in the lab, even when an experiment doesn’t work,” Parker said.
 “Last semester, I was on this pellet study, and it didn’t work at all.
 But Dr. Morris and I talked about it, and she asked my input on it, which was really cool, just trying to see if we could improve the experiment.
 [Being in the lab has] just been a great experience.”